skupperproject/refdog/input/resources/access-grant.md

 The name of a Kubernetes secret used to generate a certificate when redeeming a token for this grant.

-If not set, the defaultIssuer on Site is used.
+If not set, `defaultIssuer` on the Site rsource is used.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes</td><tr><th>See also</th><td><a href="{{site_prefix}}/topics/router-tls.html">Router TLS</a>, <a href="https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets">Kubernetes TLS secrets</a></td></table>